eipiguy/roleplay/plot/Avador's Travelling Emporium/0_3-next_prompts.md

 The session zero needs a representative from each faction that gives the players an in for that narrative as a setting upon landing in the isekai.
 Whoever the players follow, if any, should serve as their allies, and the natural adversaries based on factional motivations will follow.

 Who are these key potential allies?
 What about if their interactions with the characters don't pan out, but they still seem interested in their cause?
-How do I re-make the allies to accomodate?
+How do I re-make the allies to accommodate?

 # Double Check